ansible/ansible-documentation/docs/docsite/rst/playbook_guide/complex_data_manipulation.rst

 Create dictionary from list
 ---------------------------

-In most languages, it is easy to create a dictionary (also known as map/associative array/hash and so on) from a list of pairs, in Ansible there are a couple of ways to do it and the best one for you might depend on the source of your data.
+In most languages, it is easy to create a dictionary (also known as map/associative array/hash and so on) from a list of pairs.
+In Ansible there are a couple of ways to do it, and the best one for you might depend on the source of your data.

 These example produces ``{"a": "b", "c": "d"}``